DP World storm highlights big questions about our economy

 I’ve worked as a comms person for Tesco, supporting local consultations designed to inform its planning applications for new stores.

-I was struck by the dedication and drive of those connected with the business; everyone bought into the vision.
 We’ve shopped there for years and been devotees of its Clubcard loyalty scheme, which we’ve used to ‘reward’ ourselves with meals at Pizza Express and trips to Longleat.

 Continue reading “Why we’re deserting supermarkets – and saving money”